sudeshna-ghosh/Pathogen-fluctuations/README.md

 --------------
 Genera: Acanthamoeba, Cryptosporidium, Naegleria, Giardia, Vermamoeba spp.

 Note: There are minor differences between pathogen databases wrt to the list of pathogens included.
-Check the running log to for genera included in each database.
+Check the running log for genera included in each database.

 Databases
 ---------
 	All : all functional genes belong to a genus, including genes shared with other genera.
 This lowers the detection limit, however it can pick up related genera.
-	Unique to genus: all functional genes belonging to a genus, excliding genes shared with other genera.
+	Unique to genus: all functional genes belonging to a genus, excluding genes shared with other genera.
 	Unique to species: functional genes unique to each species belong to a genus. most conservative.
 While this database may be used to estimate relative abundances at the species level, the method has not been tested for species abundance estimation.

 Test all three databases and use one that best suits goals of the analysis.